 Copyright 2014 Embry Design Group LLC.
-All rights reserved.
+All rigths reserved.
 Plans, specification and other items are subject to change without notice.
 These conceptual drawing are to communicate a General look and feel of the Project, and are "Concepts Only".
-The finial Project may vary greatly from-OZL-cept drawing, base on Code requirements and Site conditions.
+The finial Project may vary greatly from $\frac{1}{2}G$ -cept drawing, base on Code requirements and Site conditions.